For Boards

 What good day-to-day looks like.

 Running meetings and producing minutes that hold up.
-Packets out before each meeting with everything the board needs.
-Meetings that start and end on time.
-Minutes that an attorney would recognize as a clean record if anything ever came back to be litigated.
-Annual meetings, elections, and statutory timelines kept according to a well-managed calendar.
+Packets out before each meeting with everything the Board needs.
+Minutes, annual meetings, elections, and statutory timelines kept according to a well-managed calendar.

 Vendors that can be relied on.
-Landscape, pool, painting, roofing, paving, tree work, exterior lighting.
-A real manager knows the vendors by name, knows which one fits which property, and has replaced one when performance slipped.
-Vendor relationships that compound over years are part of what a board is buying.
+Landscaper, general contractor, handyman, pool, painting, roofing, paving, tree work, exterior lighting.
+A real manager knows the vendors by name, knows which one fits which property, and will assist with finding a new one when the need arises.
+Vendor relationships that compound over years are part of what a Board is buying, and they often result in those vendors taking pride in the community and going above and beyond to help management or the Board.

-A manager who tracks the law on the board’s behalf.
+A manager who tracks the law on the Board’s behalf.
 California HOA law moves most years through new legislation, case decisions, and agency interpretation.
-The board shouldn’t have to track it.
-A manager who attends the annual CACM Law Seminar and comes back with a memo summarizing what affects each community is doing the right work.
-A manager who learns about a change months later because the attorney mentioned it in passing is not.
+The Board shouldn’t have to track it.
+A manager who attends the annual CACM Law Seminar and comes back with the latest information relevant to that particular HOA.

 The conversation